MacFlecknoe/service-repository-sample/routes/README.md

 The policy files are stored centrally in the schema project and imported into all service and service routing projects.
-This allows us to centrally govern which policies get exectued without having to modify any code (we simply change the rules in the policy files they will automatically be applied to the correct URLs/service contracts).
+This allows us to centrally govern which policies get exectued without having to modify any code (we simply change the rules in the policy files and they will automatically be applied to the correct URLs/service contracts when the service is republished).

 See: